 - Knee-capping: In one of his short stories, the protagonist stops one of the crooks from escaping by shooting in the most painful spot he could think of that wouldn't kill him: the back of the knee.

 - Patchwork Story/Self-Plagiarism: Chandler cannibalised previous short stories of his when creating his first two novels, and used elements of them for further novels, with the expectation that his magazine stories would disappear and never be seen again — he was mildly dismayed when they were collected in anthology form following the success of his later novels.
 The level of cannibalisation varied, from whole plots to select passages and descriptions.
 The novels go beyond simple Self-Plagiarism, however, as Chandler would usually try to build on what he had previously written, streamlining some plots while making others considerably more intricate, and adding depth to character motivation and the detective's insights over the course of the investigation.
 The lengthy descriptive passages, originally added to increase the page count, became the stylized, almost meditative Private Eye Monologues Chandler is known for.

 - Purple Prose: Subverted.
 Chandler's descriptive writing evokes this, but his own skill makes it rise above that trope.
 Attempts to copy or parody his way with descriptive words tend to turn into Purple Prose.

-- Warrior Poet: Chandler dabbled as a romantic poet before enlisting in World War One.
-As noted above under Purple Prose, his hard-boiled detective fiction is essentially prose poetry about violence.
+- Warrior Poet: Chandler dabbled as a romantic poet before enlisting in World War I. As noted above under Purple Prose, his hard-boiled detective fiction is essentially prose poetry about violence.